kennethacurtis/code_yourownquiz/README.md

+# Udacity Lesson 3 Project
-Project from Lesson 3 of Udacity.
-I am tasked to create a fill in the blank quiz in python.
+*For the third project, I was tasked to create a fill in the blank quiz using python.*
+- Run the project yourself on the web [here](https://repl.it/KTJh/18)